Everything you need to know about this popular training library, from content to cost

-There are also videos from Reilly Bodycomb, Trenton Cooke, Michael Perez, Dan Covel, Aaron Milam, Travis Stevens and others.
+There are also videos from Reilly Bodycomb, Trenton Cooke, Michael Perez, Dan Covel, Aaron Milam and others.

 I watched the Lachlan Giles No-Gi Open Guard System and found the videos to be high quality, well structured and simple to follow.
 Rather than long videos covering multiple topics, these videos were short and covered only one or two concepts or techniques.
 This made them easier to digest and remember.

 Because the platform has been live since 2007, video quality across the library tends to vary depending on the age of the video.
 Some of the older videos could possibly benefit from re-recording with higher resolution cameras, although the content within these videos can still be understood.